The Nine Best Kayaking Spots Across Sydney

 HAWKESBURY RIVER, BROOKLYN

-Inspiration for Kate Grenville's The Secret River and muse to John Williamson, the mighty Hawkesbury flows for 120 kilometres — starting from its head at the confluence of Nepean and Grose rivers to its mouth near Broken Bay.
+Inspiration for Kate Grenville's The Secret River and muse to John Williamson, the mighty Hawkesbury flows for 120 kilometres — starting from its head at the confluence of the Nepean and Grose Rivers to its mouth near Broken Bay.
 Grab a kayak at Brooklyn and set off to see as much — or as little — of it as you desire.
 If you only have a few hours to spare, try circumnavigating Dangar Island.
-Or, if an entire weekend is in your pocket, paddle upstream and find yourself a deserted beach for camping.
 Hawkesbury River Kayaks can take care of gear needs and are open daily (with pre-booking a must).

 PITTWATER ESTUARY, BAYVIEW

 Pittwater has all the beauty of its more famous counterpart, Sydney Harbour, but a much smaller population.
-On the eastern side, the northern beaches peninsula limits development and, on the western, the Ku-Ring-Gai Chase National Park stops it altogether.
+On the eastern side, the Northern Beaches peninsula limits development and, on the western, the Ku-Ring-Gai Chase National Park stops it altogether.
 In fact, several spots, like Coasters Retreat, are only accessible by water.
 So expect your secret beaches to feel even more clandestine than usual, and don't be surprised to find dolphins crossing your path.
-Bayviews' Paddlecraft, located in Pittwater's south, offers kayak rentals from a few hours up to a few days.
-Be sure to book ahead of time to secure your kayaks.
-If you'd like to make a weekend of it, check out some of our favourite Airbnbs in the area.
+Bayviews' Paddlecraft, located in Pittwater's south, is currently open for pre-booked kayak rentals only, while Pittwater Kayak Tours offers group kayak excursions in the area.
+And why not make a weekend of it with our favourite Airbnbs in the area?

 NEPEAN RIVER, PENRITH

-Beginning at Robertson in the Southern Highlands and ending 100 kilometres later — where it combines with the Grose River to form the Hawkesbury — Nepean stops 4.3-million Sydneysiders from going thirsty.
+Beginning at Robertson in the Southern Highlands and ending 100 kilometres later — where it combines with the Grose River to form the Hawkesbury — Nepean stops millions of Sydneysiders from going thirsty.
 Its best bit for paddling is the 25-kilometre stretch between Penrith and the Junction Reserve.
 It's tide-free, which allows you to travel in any direction you like.
 On the way, you'll pass through the stunning Nepean Gorge, which towers as high as 150 metres at some points.
 Keep an eye out for wombats, wallabies, pelicans, kingfishers and eagles.
-Rental kayaks can be found at Horizon Line for $15 per hour for a single and $25 per hour for a double.
+Rental kayaks can be found at Horizon Line for $15–60 per day for a single depending on how long you take it out for.

 MANLY WHARF, MANLY

 Paddling around Manly means meeting fairy penguins, pulling up on secluded beaches and, if you're in action shortly after a downpour, quite possibly standing under a waterfall.
-The stunning waters of North Harbour can be traversed in anywhere from one-to-eight hours, and the calm waters means no prior kayaking experience is necessary.
-Take a picnic lunch with you, or reward your exertion with a touch of luxury by dining at one of Manly's many beachside restaurants.
+The stunning waters of North Harbour can be traversed in anywhere from one to eight hours, and the calm water means no prior kayaking experience is necessary.
+Take snacks with you to enjoy on the water, or grab lunch from one of Manly's many beachside takeaway spots.
 Manly Kayak Centre will hire you a single for $25 per hour or a double for $45 per hour, with a maximum of four hours on offer.
+Booking is essential on weekends.

 SPIT BRIDGE, MIDDLE HARBOUR

 From Spit Bridge, Middle Harbour is your proverbial oyster.
 And you might well strike a literal one, too.
 Tiny golden beaches and waterfront parks are abundant here.
 Head westwards to explore beautifully protected bays like Willoughby and Sailors, or go further afield to Middle Cove.
 Meanwhile, on the east side, you'll find Chinamans Beach, Clontarf and Balmoral.
 For a bigger challenge, take on Grotto Point and make your way to Manly.
-Sydney Harbour Kayaks can sort out a kayak hire for you, starting from $25 per hour.
-Plus they offer free beginners' classes.
-While you're paddling on Sydney Harbour, you can also head all the way up to the Opera House with Sydney By Kayak.
+Sydney Harbour Kayaks can sort out a kayak hire for you any day of the week, starting from $25 per hour.

 ROZELLE BAY AND SURROUNDS, INNER WEST

-For an urban escapa, get started in Rozelle Bay.
+For an urban escape, get started in Sydney's Rozelle Bay.
 From there, the scope of your journey will depend on how much time — and strength — you have stored up.
-Newbies (or those feeling lazy) needn't go far — there's always the option of dropping into Blackwattle Bay for leisurely long lunch at the Sydney Fish Markets.
-Meanwhile, keen paddlers can set about conquering the Balmain Peninsula — with stops at Cockatoo and Rodd islands along the way.
-Annandale Boat Hire can organise a kayak for you, starting at $49 for two hours.
-Tandem kayaks are also on offer for $79.
+Newbies (or those feeling lazy) needn't go far — there's always the option of dropping into Blackwattle Bay for a leisurely stroll around the water.
+Meanwhile, keen paddlers can set about conquering the Balmain Peninsula, passing Cockatoo and Rodd islands along the way.
+HBR PNY can organise a kayak for you, starting at $57 for three hours (per person).

 ROSE BAY, EASTERN SUBURBS